MostAwesomeDude/website/cst.rst

      * Consider adapting the current C header comments into the documentation, to avoid having to rewrite the original comments in ReST.
-     * In addition to a technical overview and API, document some examples or other forms of developer braindump in order to provide more useful documentation to newbies.
+     * In addition to a technical overview and API, document some examples or other forms of developer brain dump in order to provide more useful documentation to newbies.

    * Pylladium.
 Listed here because it relies on Gallium.
 Needs to be